zingzincoachtay/win10ng-fu/README.md

 USAGE: Place `autorun.inf` and `report.bat` scripts in the root of the USB drive.
 Make sure the Batch program named in the `autorun.inf` match that of `report` file (if you renamed).

 Precaution: Tested on Windows 7 and Windows XP.
 Have not tested in Windows 8, 8.1, or 10.
-I may, eventually.

 ### Tracking Team Activities in the given folders

 Inspiration: Purchasing department at the helm of new leadership initiated projects to archive documentations of the suppliers, while in response to the pandemic, the senior leadership initiated and tasked each department the cost relief project.
 The handling of all the concurrent projects has been a team effort but the variability in data entry and tracking progress was also inevitable and foreseen.
-I took the liberty to drive the progress tracking for the team, assuring consistency of data, reviewing documents objectively, establishing scalable database schema, then also allow for the periodical reproduceable report generating  .
+I took the liberty to drive the progress tracking for the team, assuring consistency of data, reviewing documents objectively, establishing scalable database schema, then also allow for the periodical reproduceable report generating.

 Observation: Each project was being completed in its folders.
 Each project had its own destination folder.
-The folders were shared and files were added as the tasks were being completed, but the data was entered for tracking by one person.
+The folders were shared and files were added and updated as the tasks were being completed, but the data was entered for tracking by one person.

 Weighing Options: Options were either tried-and-true (asking for updates, e.g.) or trying anew.
-SVN was a overkill and unnecessary for project-based needs.
+SVN was an overkill and unnecessary for project-based needs.
 Little cryptography could easily flag for files that changed (without context of changes).

 Optimization: Generally, my experience in coordinating work requires consistent (if not so frequent) communication among team members.
 That is fine and it is indeed the standard of quality.
 I only wished that the workflow served better instead of adding the permutation of work to it.
 Challenge of project management is getting up to date information and generating data pertinent to the business decisions.
 Sun Tzu said: the battles won without fighting is superior to any victories.
 Only sourcing the updates from direct communication with the teammates not only choke the ability to see the big picture but also put unnecessary burden the team.
 Why eat a banana with a plate, a knife, and a fork?
 Run the script once a day to know if the changes exist instead of taking away minutes off of teammates.